jtlalka/dev-evening/README.md

 ## Android Evening 🍿

-Monthly compilation of interesting materials from Kotlin and Android world.
+Monthly compilation of interesting short materials from Kotlin and Android world.

 ### Events 📽️